berops/culture/README.md

 - [GitHub](https://www.github.com/berops) for private and public git repositories
 - [GSuite](https://gsuite.google.com) for mailbox, cloud storage and other office tools
 - [Google Cloud Platform](https://cloud.google.com) for hosting our infrastructure
 - [Kimai](https://www.kimai.cloud/) for recording worked hours.
 It isn't a real-time tracking tool, but rather it is used to log hours upon task completion, ensuring privacy.
+For more details see [How we use Kimai](https://github.com/berops/culture/#how-we-use-kimai)

+### How we use Kimai

+We employ the [Kimai](https://www.kimai.cloud/) time tracking tool to document work hours.
+Unlike certain real-time tracking tools that monitor time and capture your screen as you work, we only record the time once a task is completed with Kimai.
+This respects employees privacy, and we can use the time data for payroll and customers invoices, which helps us to be clear about the work that's been done.

 <a name="2fa"/>